 Until official government pages are updated, entry MAY still be possible.
 Any traveler going to one of the below countries within the next week should contact border police and/or consulates to confirm entry.

 The consulate of Bulgaria told us they do not have the information.
-Their Ministry of Tourism page has not been updated since September 30th.
+Their Ministry of Tourism page was updated on Jan 1, 2021 still showing Canada on the list.

 EU Countries That May Still Allow Canadian Tourists